-ClimateCare and its partners have cut over 33 million tonnes of CO₂ and improved quality of life for more than 34 million people around the world, and develop programmes to tackle poverty, improve health, and protect the environment, you can find their carbon calculator here.
+ClimateCare and its partners have cut over 33 million tonnes of CO₂ and improved quality of life for more than 34 million people around the world, and develop programmes to tackle poverty, improve health, and protect the environment.

 This is not a sponsored post.